dynatrace-oss/dynatrace-metric-utils-python/README.md

                                   timestamp=time.time() * 1000)
 ```

-Metrics created with a timestamp before the year 2000 or after the year 3000
-will raise an error.
-If the metric timestamp is omitted, the server timestamp
+If the metric timestamp is omitted or invalid, the Dynatrace server uses its
-is used upon ingestion.
+current time upon ingestion.

 ### Metric serialization